Bader

 Bader Primary uses triangulated monitoring throughout the year to gauge the impact of the Maths curriculum across school.
 The impact of the curriculum is seen in:

-• Fluent in 5 is completed in every class, every day giving regular opportunity to embed and apply
+• Arithmetic sessions are completed in every class, every day giving regular opportunities to embed and apply.